 - encourages the climate research community to strengthen its efforts to determine the likelihoods of potential consequences as part of the risk assessment; and

 - contributes to an integration of the two research realms of climate change adaptation (CCA) and disaster risk reduction (DRR).

 The AR5 risk concept focuses on assessing the risk of climate-related impacts that may harm a system.
 Risk is described as result of the interaction of vulnerability, exposure, and hazard.
 The vulnerability of a system is now only one component of the risk that may increase or decrease the potential consequences of a hazard.

-The great variety of Vulnerability Assessments (VA) and Climate Risk Assessment (CRA) approaches is often confusing for practitioners, but good overviews are also available.
-Apart from finding the most suitable methodology, challenging aspects include the availability of data and the capacity to analyze.
+The great variety of approaches to Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) is often confusing for practitioners, but good overviews of the different approaches are available.
+Apart from finding the most suitable methodology, challenging aspects include the availability of data and the capacity to analyze it.
 In addition, VAs and CRAs often require specific technical expertise and significant coordination between different disciplines and actors.

-Vulnerability Assessments (VA) and Climate Risk Assessments (CRA) need to match their context in order to be able to provide meaningful and useful conclusions.
-VAs and CRAs on a larger scale are very useful for gaining initial insight when preparing VA sand CRAs on a smaller scale.
-VAs and CRAs on smaller scale or focusing on special sectors, geographical areas or communities help to identify concrete adaptation measures for reducing vulnerability and risk.
+Vulnerability Assessments (VAs) and Climate Risk Assessments (CRAs) need to match their context in order to be able to provide meaningful and useful conclusions.
+VAs and CRAs on a larger scale are very useful for gaining initial insight when preparing VAs and CRAs on a smaller scale.
+VAs and CRAs on a smaller scale or focusing on special sectors, geographical areas or communities help to identify concrete adaptation measures for reducing vulnerability and risk.